near/docs/docs/4.tools/remix-ide-plugin.md

 ## Create the Project

-In NEAR, you can write smart contracts with AssemblyScript, Rust, JavaScript, and TypeScript.
+In NEAR, you can write smart contracts with Rust, JavaScript, and TypeScript.
 Because the structure of the contract is different in each language, **WELLDONE Code** provides two features to help developers new to NEAR.

 ### Select a Template

-Create a simple example contract code written in AssemblyScript, Rust, JavaScript, and TypeScript.
+Create a simple example contract code written in Rust, JavaScript, and TypeScript.
 You can create a sample contract by selecting the template option and clicking the `Create` button.
 More templates may be found at [NEAR Samples](https://github.com/near-examples/).

 <img src={require('/docs/assets/remix-ide-plugin/template-code-near.png').default} alt='template-code-near' style={{width: '318px'}}/>